mvolkmann/wrec/README.md

 <img alt="shipwreck" src="shipwreck.png" style="width: 256px">

-This is a small libraries that simplifies building web components.
+Wreck is a small library that greatly simplifies building web components.
 It is inspired by [Lit](https://lit.dev).

 Wreck has fewer features that Lit.